Elder customer-owners lead by example receiving COVID-19 vaccine

 The arrival of the COVID-19 vaccines coupled with the wisdom of Elders has contributed to a healthy start to a new chapter in the COVID-19 journey.

-Southcentral Foundation began administering the Pfizer and Moderna vaccines to both frontline health care personnel and Elder customer-owners.
-As SCF continues with vaccines, and as vaccine is available, additional employees and customer-owners have been given the option to receive vaccines.
-More vaccines will be arriving in the coming months and eventually, all customer-owners who want to receive a vaccine will have an opportunity.
+Southcentral Foundation began administering the Pfizer and Moderna vaccines to both frontline health care personnel and Elder customer-owners in December.
+As SCF received additional vaccine, all employees and customer-owners ages 16 and older have been provided the opportunity to receive a COVID-19 vaccine.

 With the arrival of the vaccines comes questions, reservations, and more questions.
 During this time, we’ve seen Elder customer-owners trailblazing by taking the initiative to get vaccinated.
 It highlights an aspect critical in keeping Alaska Native cultures healthy and thriving: The wisdom of Elders.